Mechanical Engineering Summer Launch

 Students will be notified about the status of their application within two weeks of applying.

 Yes, SOAR is part of Mechanical Engineering Summer Launch.
-Summer Launch participants will attend SOAR before their course begins, and will stay in their program housing in Kronshage Hall during SOAR.
+SOAR dates are still to be determined.
+Summer Launch participants will stay in their program housing in Humphrey Hall during SOAR.
 You are welcome to have parents or guests attend SOAR with you, but they will need to find their own overnight accommodation.

 Is placement testing included in the Mechanical Engineering Summer Launch program?